MeirShuvax/6_color_game_SFML/README.txt

  Creator: Meir Shuvax- Student in Hadassah Academic College Jerusalem.
- This project was made as final project in semester a' year b'.
+ This project was made as final project in semester b' year b'.

 To build this game-project you must have SFML library downloaded on your computer and located in the C directory because that is where the cmake directs the